Skip to main content

 Madrouba

-Comforting Emirati dish of chicken or fish cooked with rice and spices until it becomes a thick porridge-like consistency.
-Often served during Ramadan.
+Chicken or fish cooked down with rice and spices until it thickens into a porridge.
+It shows up often during Ramadan.

 Karak Chai